Voice and Speech Science Laboratory

 - Effects of music, spoken language, and sung language on semantic processing

-Currently, the laboratory is working on 3 large scale projects.
+Currently, the laboratory is working on 4 large scale projects.
 One project seeks to determine how listeners use vocal productions across vowels, pitches, and loudness levels to determine the identity or voice category of a specific speaker or singer.
 A second project seeks to determine the effects of instrumental music, sung music, and spoken language on semantic processing in normal and special population listeners.
-A third project seeks to determine how second language learners of Portuguese acquire phonemes that are Portuguese specific.
-There are also numerous smaller scale projects being conducted in the laboratory related to the production, acoustics, and perception of the singing voice.
+A third project seeks to determine how cochlear implant users identify individual speakers and how they derive enjoyment from music.
+The laboratory is also beginning vocal fold imaging research using high speed video and videokymopraphy.

 The Voice and Speech Science Research Laboratory is equipped with a large sound booth for recording speakers and professional singers.

-The laboratory boasts equipment and software capable of performing a variety of research tasks: a Glottal Enterprises system for air flow analysis, subglottal air pressure measurement, and 2-channel electroglottograph and inverse filtering via C-Speech.Signal analysis software available include the Computerized Speech Laboratory and the Multi-Dimensional Voice Profile from Kay Elemetrics, C-Speech, CSRE, Cool Edit, and a variety of programs used to produce real-time spectrograms and Fast Fourier Analysis.
+The laboratory boasts equipment and software capable of performing a variety of research tasks: a Glottal Enterprises system for air flow analysis, subglottal air pressure measurement, and 2-channel electroglottograph and inverse filtering and a variety of programs used to produce real-time spectrograms and Fast Fourier analyses.

-The laboratory has available several methods of signal synthesis: signal generation hardware and software from Tucker-Davis Technologies, a Klatt synthesizer as implemented in CSRE, and a singing voice synthesizer built using Aladdin.
+The laboratory has available several methods of signal synthesis: signal generation hardware and software from Tucker-Davis Technologies, a Klatt synthesizer, and a singing voice synthesizer built using Aladdin.
 Perceptual experiments are designed and conducted using a variety of software and hardware combinations.